Courses

 Data for region:

-NordVPN is the best Linux VPNs, thanks to its combination of speed and security.
+NordVPN is a great choice for Linux because of its speed and security.
 The NordLynx protocol is NordVPN’s implementation of WireGuard, which adds an extra layer of protection on top of the speedy base protocol.
-The app is also compatible with Debian and Red Hat distros, and you can even find guides on how to set it up with openSUSE.
+The app is also compatible with Debian and Red Hat distros, and you can find guides on how to set it up with openSUSE.

 Unfortunately, not only is it command line–based, but it’s also a tedious chore to connect to any of its VPN servers.
 You’ll need to pick between UDP and TCP, choose the server and then write the exact command to connect to said server with the specified parameters.